Friday, April 12, 2013

 week 50.
 Message in a bottle.

 Some days I am looking for messages.
 I believe if I can look at what makes me suffer then maybe I will learn something about myself, something I need to learn in order to grow.
 There are times when I feel as though I know something is out there, something with a message.
 If I look, I don’t always find the answers, but I still need to look.
 I realize that falling, being brought to my knees frees me.
 It reminds me that vulnerability is the only way to to courage.
 To walk though and not around.
-I believe every time we fall or faced with something astounding there is the potential to heal.
+I believe every time we are faced with something astounding there is the potential to heal.

 Sunday, February 17, 2013